-- 5.1.1 Chapter 11 of the ES included a summary of the detailed dust assessment undertaken by Vibrock and included as Appendix E to the ES.
+- 5.1.1 Chapter 11 of the ES included a summary of the detailed dust assessment undertaken by Vibrock which was included as Appendix E to the ES.
 I have reviewed the assessment and its findings focusing on the overall scope, methodology, results and conclusions.
 The assessment considered the potential sources of dust that may arise from the proposals, location and orientation to nearby receptors and potential for adverse impacts at those receptors. - 5.1.2 The assessment was comprehensive and followed the approach of the illustrative example procedure for a dust assessment provided in the IAQM guidance on mineral dust and planning, with reference to other applicable guidance.
 To inform the cumulative dust assessment I have initially summarised key salient points of the original dust assessment below.
-For detail reference should be made to Chapter 11 of the ES and Technical Appendix E. - 5.1.3 Where additional information is now available to that presented in the ES, this is highlighted. - 5.2 Baseline Conditions
+For detail reference should be made to Chapter 11 of the ES and Technical Appendix E. - 5.1.3 Where additional information is now available to that presented in the original ES, this is presented in the ES Addendum and highlighted below.

+5.2 Baseline Conditions